Stock Photo Keywording and its Importance

 I always used to like the idea of being a "real" photographer and dress any old how.
 Maybe old torn jeans, a granddad shirt and trainers (or sneakers to our friends over the water).

-My first experience of a professional photographer was when I took an apprenticeship at 16 with a very well known local photographer in my home town.
-He was well known for being seen in an old pair of jeans, old shoes or trainers, the same old jacket and a flat cap…it was his trademark, even when shooting the school photographs at my school.
+My first experience of a professional photographer was when I took an apprenticeship at 16.
+It was with a very well known local photographer in my home town.
+He was well known for being seen in an old pair of jeans, old shoes or trainers, the same old jacket and a flat cap.
+It was his trademark, even when shooting the school photographs at my school.

 Even if you are meeting a client before you have the job, the preliminary meeting, look smart!
 You can bet your bottom dollar that you are not the only photographer they are seeing, especially if for a wedding.
 You can also guarantee that the other guys would have made the effort.